|Dad, in his kitchen - photos taken by Amir Rakha|

 Qabooli is a lentil Biriyani made with basmati rice and channa dal.
 It requires a careful hand washing of the rice, rinsing out all the starch from the grains until the water runs clear.
 It requires a sorting and picking of the dal (golden lentils), ridding any that may be of poor quality.
 Then the two, rice and lentils must be drained and let dry.
 It requires the finely sliced onions to be dried as well, squeezed tightly in towels before they are carefully set in a half inch of sizzling hot oil and stir fried to a delicate golden brown.
 It requires garlic and ginger to be peeled and puréed into a fine paste, and then a grinding of spices.
 It requires a precise measurement of turmeric, cardamon, coriander, cumin, cayenne, mint and fresh squeezed lemon.
 And then, and this is critical, it requires that both the rice and channa dal be par-boiled to a place that is not quite done, so that once the five elements—the rice, the dal, the golden onion, the garlic/ginger puree, the spices are all layered together—it can be covered, and sealed and baked to the exact point in which when a spoon breaks into the surface of the dish, each hand washed grain emerges tender and whole and separate and distinct.

-The second dish, Mirchi Ka Salan or Green Chili Curry, is, according to my sister, the equivalent of making a Mole, it is so time consuming and complicated.
+The second dish, Mirchi Ka Salan or Green Chili Curry, is the equivalent of making a Mole, it is so time consuming and complicated.
 The paste itself has more than 12 ingredients.
 But the end product is so unique and so flavorful that it is one of my favorites.

 When my sister came home on Monday the 12th of January, Dad was in the kitchen preparing to cook.
 It was 6:30 in the evening, the National Championships were on the TV, and dad was at his cutting board preparing the onions, his kitchen towel characteristically tossed over his shoulder.
 When Shameem asked what he was starting, she was, at first exasperated that Dad had taken on such a big project so late in the day.
 She had worked all day, she was tired.
 But, this was her Dad.
 And we all knew his days were limited.
 The kidney disease, the heart problem, the iron build up from transfusions.
 Dad talked about his death a lot.
 So she set aside her exhaustion and spent the rest of the night cooking with Dad.